Eden Natan-Zada

 Eden Natan-Zada (עדן נתן-זדה; 9 July 1986 – 4 August 2005) was an Israeli deserter who opened fire in a bus in Shefa-Amr in northern Israel on 4 August 2005, killing four Arab citizens of Israel and wounding twelve others.
 He was restrained, disarmed and cuffed when he tried to reload to prepare for another round of shooting.
 After he was restrained and handcuffed, he was beaten to death by the crowd, as recorded on video.
 It has been inferred that the shooting was a personal protest against the Israeli government's disengagement plan, since an orange ribbon was found attached to Natan-Zada's pocket (orange was an emblem color of anti-disengagement activism).

-No group had taken credit for the terror attack and one official in the settler movement denounced it.
 Natan-Zada was absent without leave and in hiding from the IDF at the time of the shooting.
-He had recently become religious after getting involved with far-right activists.

 Early life

 Natan-Zada was born to an Israeli Jewish family that had immigrated to Israel from Iran and Yemen.
 Natan-Zada's parents describe him as having been a "bright and studious Israeli schoolboy" prior to his becoming involved with the Jewish extremist Kahanism movement, to which he was introduced via the Internet.
 He then began spending weekends in Kfar Tapuach, an Orthodox West Bank settlement.
 During his national service in the Israel Defense Forces (IDF), Natan-Zada deserted the army and hid in Kfar Tapuach to avoid further service.
 According to Matthew Gutman of The Jerusalem Post, Kfar Tapuach "became the unofficial headquarters of the Jewish terrorist group Kahane Chai in 1990," but supporters deny the existence of a Kahane headquarters.

 In a letter left behind after his desertion, Natan-Zada expressed dismay to his parents over the disengagement plan, saying "Just as I couldn't carry out an order that desecrates the Sabbath, I cannot be part of an organization that expels Jews."
 He added the anti-pullout slogan "Jews don't expel Jews" to his letter, and concluded the message with the words: "I will consider how I will continue to serve."

 His mother claims that prior to the shooting she alerted the IDF and other security services that her son was still in possession of his military-issued weapon.
 "We told everyone he's AWOL, that he could do something with his gun.
 We begged them to take away his gun.
 He also asked them to take his gun.
 The army destroyed my child.
 The army destroyed my life."
 According to The New Republic, an army psychiatrist warned that he wasn't fit for weapons or uniform, but his professional judgment was awaiting approval by a panel of medical experts.
 A "former chief of staff of the IDF" had reportedly "speculated that the killer's parents might have a chance to win damages in court for neglect by the army of the welfare of their son."

+In April 2005, Natan-Zada was arrested during a Kach protest at the Temple Mount in Jerusalem.